williamjames6/phaseX/notes/buildNote.md

 FIXED- Add superset button + keyboard sensitive scroll view on gym page FIXED- Keyboard sensitive scrollview responsive to new line on.
 Anytime someone is typing, the typing line should be visible just above the keyboard
 FIXED- Bug with timestamp because stored as strings, ":" messes with sequential order.
-- timeSwitch() on timestamp of actions before appending to chat query is returning "cannot read property 'split' of null"
+FIXED- timeSwitch() on timestamp of actions before appending to chat query is returning "cannot read property 'split' of null"
 - Totally convolluted Ref flow for scrollView on gym session
+- something maybe not quite right with backend save (sometimes alert will randomly pop up saying something like "failed to save this action" on a blank action without the user pressing anything.
+Wondering if the React auto runs some refresh on a timer? )
+FIXED- UTC for dates of journal entries and gym entries (standardize handling of dates)
+- Cannot "undo" on a sketch if you have already left the screen FIXED- Add gym session button position fixed, should be part of scroll box

 **Features to add**